dcunited001/dcunited001.github.io/_posts/2016-09-06-defense-against-the-dark-arts-why-so-dark.md

 "
 ---

-### Occult Psychology Repackaged as Neuro-Linguistic Programming
+### It's Occult Psychology Repackaged as Neuro-Linguistic Programming

 It's a particularly fitting name as many of the techniques these people use are straight from esoteric & occult teachings, which is one